MicrosoftDocs/dynamics-365-ai/ai-docs/sales/edit-active-sequence.md

 ---
-title: "Edit an active sequence | MicrosoftDocs"
+title: "Edit an active sequence (Sales Insights) | MicrosoftDocs"
 description: "Edit an active sequence by creating new versions of the sequence without deactivating it in sales accelerator." ms.date: 04/09/2021 ms.topic: article